Coffee Industry Trends: Start Here

 As a small business owner, you should continuously develop tailor-made ideas to better serve customers.
 From trying out new flavors to offering a unique ordering experience, check out these coffee industry trends that will surely bring in more customers and profits to your business.

 The first coffee industry trend you really shouldn’t miss is focusing on improving customer experience.
 From your daily operations to engaging in customer service, you should build your efforts to simplify the whole process to make things more convenient.

 Your shop should be conducive enough to welcome customers, and you should have the right tools to streamline the process such as using point of sale (POS) systems.
 When it comes to tracking your inventory, invest in applications that will provide real-time insights regarding your current stock level.
 You could also do the following to keep the lines moving:

 - Optimize your ordering area to maximize the space for both employees and customers.

 - Develop a system that will allow online ordering and pickup to minimize the time customers spend queuing.

-Currently, millennials are the largest living generation in the United States, comprising 71 million people according to recent reports by the U.S. Census Bureau.
+Currently, millennials are the largest living generation in the United States, comprising 71 million people according to studies by the U.S. Census Bureau.
 Due to their ubiquitous and very active way of life, millennials value the experience more than the price of their coffee.
 Differing from their parents who prefer to brew coffee at home, they prefer to drink coffee on-the-go or at a hip shop.

 For most millennials, drinking coffee is a lifestyle choice rather than a mandatory need to jumpstart a hectic day.
 They prefer drinking a cup of morning joe in public places together with friends.
 Here are some ways to attract millennials to your coffee shop:

 - Invest in unique and visually attractive packaging, making sure it’s social media worthy.